LatinNow/LatinNowProjectData/readme.md

 ## Getting Started

 Each table in the LatinNow database has been exported as a tab-delimited file encoded in the UTF-8 character set.
-One table, lawtnow_source, has been compressed into a ZIP file to circumvent GitHub's 100 MB file size limit.
+One table (latnow_source) has been compressed into a ZIP file to circumvent GitHub's 100 MB file size limit.

 ## Documentation
 An SQL DDL file in MySQL format (LatinNowDB.sql) has been provided to allow recreation of the database.
 An entity relationship diagram (LatinNowDB Schema.pdf) representing the database schema has also been provided to facilitate an understanding of the database structure.
 Please report any errors to [Scott Vanderbilt](https://github.com/sarcanon).